allister-grange/unified-devops/README.md

 | [missinglink](https://www.missinglink.link)      | react on vercel  | next js api routes on vercel | postgres on digital ocean |
 | [personal site](https://www.allistergrange.com/) | nextjs on vercel | n/a                          | n/a                       |

-## pie in the sky

-- non-prod environments for all sites
-- taking backups for my dbs into an s3 bucket (configured and stood up with Terraform)
-- I should be able to able to bootstrap all my websites from these scripts with minimal click-ops (exceptions for things like dns)

 ## current baseline spending for a typical month (usd)